| Morning, everyone! Diane Tunick Morello here |

 As I head to Families Belong Together in Greenwich during the same week we honor Independence Day, I thank my grandparents for having the courage roughly one hundred years ago to emigrate from Poland, Russia and Austria and build their futures -- and my parents' future and my future -- in America.
 We all yearn to breathe free.

-"Give me your tired, your poor,
+| Our Statue of Liberty: "Give me your tired, your poor, your huddled massesyearning to breathe free." |

 No comments: